Position: Lead Organizer

 - Basic computer knowledge in programs like Microsoft Office

-- Understanding of criminal justice, harm reduction, drug policy, preferred
+- Understanding of criminal justice, harm reduction, drug policy a plus

-- At least five years of experience as a community organizer working on campaigns
+- At least five - seven years of experience as a community organizer working on campaigns.

-- Led/managed organizing campaigns or initiatives (i.e. implemented a program, policy or systems change)
+- At least two years of experience leading or managing organizing campaigns or initiatives (i.e. implemented a program, policy or systems change)

 - Managed collaborative organizing campaign strategies with unlikely allied organizations

 - Adaptability: Maintaining effectiveness when experiencing major changes in work tasks or the work environment; adjusting effectively to work within new work structures, processes, requirements, or cultures

 - Work Standards: Setting high standards of performance for self and others; assuming responsibility and accountability for successfully completing assignments or tasks; self-imposing standards of excellence rather than having standards imposed.